 - Leap of Faith: 1508 pieces of fabric, appx.
 75 fabrics

 The extra detail I added is easier to see when comparing the templates for the two pictures.
-The templates are shown below at the same size (even though that's not how they were designed) to better emphasize the design differences between the two.
+The templates are shown below at the same size to better emphasize the design differences between the two (even though in reality, Leap of Faith's template is the same size as the quilt and therefore much larger than Steampunk Selfie's template).

 Steampunk Selfie is on the top; Leap of Faith on the bottom.
 See how much more depth Leap of Faith has, especially in the trees and rocky cliffs?
 The trees and cliffs were where most of the extra pieces of fabric were added.
-I designed in a fourth value of fabric to those areas, meaning I could put in the dark, shadowy areas.
+I designed in a fourth value of fabric to those areas, which is why Leap of Faith has those extra dark, shadowy areas.

 The other very large design difference between these two quilts is the use of tulle.
 After making Steampunk Selfie, I felt that Faith, the bungee-jumper, blended into the rocky background just a bit too much.
 When looking at the quilt in person, it was just a bit too difficult to discern her hair and arm from the scenery behind her.
 To fix this problem in Leap of Faith, I added a single layer of light blue tulle across the background.